A Knowledge Graph-Enhanced Tensor Factorisation Model for Discovering Drug Targets: Method

 \subsection{Tensor Factorisation with Knowledge Graph Embeddings}

-To predict the missing values in the clinical outcome matrix in the data tensor, we adopted a tensor factorisation model which factorises the data tensor into a core evidence tensor and two latent target and disease matrices which need to be learned, as depicted in Figure \ref{fig:model}.
-These together with the target representation matrix learned from the knowledge graph were then fed into a dense neural network to generate the output, which will be the predicted value for the clinical outcome of a target-disease pair.
+To predict the missing values in the clinical outcome matrix in the data tensor, we adopted a tensor factorisation model which factorises the data tensor into a core evidence tensor and two latent gene target and disease matrices that need to be learned, as depicted in Figure \ref{fig:model}.
+These together with the gene target representation matrix learned from the knowledge graph were then fed into a dense neural network to generate the output, which will be the predicted value for the clinical outcome of a gene target-disease pair.

-We denote $D = {d_1, d_2,...,d_n}$ the set of diseases and $T={T_1,T_2,...,T_n}$ the set of targets present in the data set and the association score of evidence type $k$ between disease $D_i$ and target $T_j$ is represented as $E_{ijk}\in[0,1]$.
-Similarly, the clinical outcome between disease $D_i$ and target $T_j$ is denoted as $X_{ij}\in[0,1]$.
-Let the learned latent variables for diseases and targets, and the target knowledge graph embeddings be $U$, $V$, $W$, respectively.
-Then the probability of a successful clinical outcome between disease $D_i$ and target $T_j$ is calculated as follows:
+We denote $D = \{D_1,...,D_n\}$ the set of diseases and $T=\{T_1,\ldots,T_n\}$ the set of gene targets present in the data set and the association score of evidence type $k$ between disease $D_i$ and gene target $T_j$ is represented as $E_{ijk}\in\{0,1\}$.
+Similarly, the clinical outcome between disease $D_i$ and gene target $T_j$ is denoted as $X_{ij}\in\{0,1\}$.
+Let the learned latent variables for diseases and gene targets, and the gene target knowledge graph embeddings be $U$, $V$, $W$, respectively.
+Then the probability of a successful clinical outcome between disease $D_i$ and gene target $T_j$ is calculated as follows:

-where $\mathbf{e_{ij}}, \mathbf{u_i}, \mathbf{v_j}, \mathbf{w_j}$ are the evidence vector between $D_i$ and $T_j$, latent variables for $D_i$, latent variables for $T_j$, and target representations learned from the knowledge graph for $T_j$, respectively.
+where $\mathbf{e_{ij}}, \mathbf{u_i}, \mathbf{v_j}, \mathbf{w_j}$ are the evidence vector between $D_i$ and $T_j$, latent variables for $D_i$, latent variables for $T_j$, and gene target representations learned from the knowledge graph for $T_j$, respectively.
 These vectors are concatenated together before being input into the function.
-We define the function f to be a feed-forward neural network with 2 dense hidden layers of 256 and 64 neurons, both using the ReLU activation function.
+We define the function $f$ to be a feed-forward neural network with 2 dense hidden layers of 256 and 64 neurons, both using the ReLU (Rectified Linear Unit) activation function.
 The output layer uses a linear activation function.
 It is important to notice that the proposed training paradigm is a two-stage framework, i.e., tensor factorisation first, followed by the neural network classification.